On view

 Purchase, Anonymous, Cecilia Tay and Sam Kellie-Smith, and Ralph Segreti

-The imposing busts of Rashid Johnson’s Stacked Heads, balanced one atop the other, are constructed out of bronze coated in a glossy black patina.
-The sculpture’s surface is textured with incised marks, reminiscent of Johnson’s distinctive, sometimes violent manipulation of softer and more malleable materials such as shea butter, black soap, and wax.
+The imposing totemic busts of Rashid Johnson’s Stacked Heads, one balanced atop the other, are constructed from bronze coated in a glossy black patina.
+Johnson created the work’s textured surface using incised marks, including expressive faces, recalling the artist’s distinctive, sometimes violent manipulation of softer, more malleable materials such as shea butter, black soap, and wax.
+“I always think about sculpture as an opportunity to draw in space,” Johnson has explained about his process.
+“My natural instinct is to put my hands in material.”